 Enrollment Verification Guidelines.
-The registrar is responsible for verifying enrollment according to the general guidelines in the "Enrollment Verification Guidelines" table, page 93.
+The registrar is responsible for verifying enrollment according to the general guidelines in the "Enrollment Verification Guidelines" table, page 96.

-Full-Time Half-Time Less Than Half-Time Regular semester Graduate 9 or more hours 5-8 hours 4 or fewer hours Graduate assistant 6 or more hours Five-week summer session 3 or more hours 2 hours Graduate 1 hour Graduate assistant 2 or more hours 1 hour Eight-week summer session Graduate 5 or more hours 3-4 hours 2 or fewer hours
+Term Graduate Student Only Graduate Research/Teaching Assistant/Associate Full-Time Half-Time Less Than Half-Time Full-Time Half-Time Less Than Half-Time Regular semester 9 or more hours 5-8 hours 4 or fewer hours 6 or more hours Five-week summer session 3 or more hours 2 hours 1 hour 2 or more hours 1 hour - Eight-week summer session 5 or more hours 3-4 hours 2 or fewer hours